plenigo/plenigo.github.io/pages/sdks/java/includes/products_java.md

 ##  Obtain a list of bought products and subscriptions

 If you wish to show a listing of bought products (limited to your company's products and subscriptions) to the user or you want to cache the products into your system this method will come handy.
-The user, company and secret data will be obtained from the current logged in user, and the configured Plenigo SDK.
+The user, company and secret data will be obtained from the current logged in user, and the configured Frisbii Media SDK.

 For Java integration you can use the `com.plenigo.sdk.services.UserService#getProductsBought` method in order to get an obtain list of bought products and subscriptions.